bentoml/heroku-deploy/README.md

 [![Generic badge](https://img.shields.io/badge/Release-Alpha-<COLOR>.svg)](https://shields.io/)

 Heroku is a popular platform as a service(PaaS) based on managed container system.
-It provides a complete solution for building, running, and scaling applications.
+It provides a complete solution for building, running, and scaling applications

-This tool can be used as an Operator for the [Bento Cloud Deployment Tool](https://github.com/bentoml/cloud-deployment-tool/tree/prototype).
-See steps on how to add Heroku Deployment Tool as an Operator [here](#operator-deployment).
+This tool can be used as an Operator for the [BentoCTL](https://github.com/bentoml/bentoctl).
+See steps on how to add Heroku Deployment Tool as an Operator [here](#deploy-to-heroku-with-bentoctl)

 ## Prerequisites

 - An active Heroku account configured on the machine with AWS CLI installed and configured
     - Install instruction: https://devcenter.heroku.com/articles/heroku-cli#getting-started
     - Login Heroku CLI: `$heroku login`
-- Docker is installed and running on the machine.
+- Docker is installed and running on the machine
     - Install instruction: https://docs.docker.com/install
-- Built bento.
+- Built bento
-    - Checkout [BentoML quickstart guide](https://github.com/bentoml/BentoML/blob/master/guides/quick-start/bentoml-quick-start-guide.ipynb) for how to get it started.
+    - Checkout [BentoML quickstart guide](https://github.com/bentoml/BentoML/blob/master/guides/quick-start/bentoml-quick-start-guide.ipynb) for how to get started

-## Deploy to Heroku with [Bentoctl](https://github.com/bentoml/bentoctl)
+## Deploy to Heroku with BentoCTL

 1. Install BentoCTL
     ```bash